francesco-carotenuto/EcoPast/README.md

 ## Installation

 EcoPast (GPL-2) relies on some functions provided by other packages.
-For installation instruction, please go to the wiki page https://github.com/francesco-carotenuto/EcoPast/wiki
+For installation instruction, please go to the wiki page: https://github.com/francesco-carotenuto/EcoPast/wiki/Tutorial:-from-the-installation-to-a-case-study

 ## Important Note